sparrow italia best restaurants mayfair

 Hide

 Ollie Dabbous’s Hide is home to not one but three restaurants, each of which is found on a different floor and has its own identity.
-Below is principally a bar, where a wine cellar is stocked by the restaurant’s co-founding partner Hedonism, while the main restaurant offers an all-day menu and Above focuses on fine dining, with a tasting menu served for lunch and dinner that ranks among the most expensive in the city featuring delectable dishes of Heritage breed sirloin cooked over charcoal and Cornish turbot with cauliflower and lemon verbena.
+Below is principally a bar, where a wine cellar is stocked by the restaurant’s co-founding partner Hedonism, while the main restaurant offers an all-day menu and Above focuses on fine dining, with a tasting menu served for lunch and dinner that ranks among the most expensive in the city featuring delectable dishes of Heritage breed sirloin cooked over charcoal and steamed day-boat turbot with lemon verbena.
 One of the most hotly-anticipated restaurants when it opened in 2018, Hide secured its Michelin star within just five months of launch, and has held onto it ever since.

 85 Piccadilly, W1J 7NB, visit hide.co.uk